timescale/docs/timescaledb/how-to-guides/data-retention/manually-drop-chunks.md

 ## Drop chunks in the future
 You can also drop chunks in the future, for example to correct data with the wrong timestamp.
-For example, to drop all chunks newer than 3 months in the
+For example, to drop all chunks more than 3 months in the
 future:
 ```sql
 SELECT drop_chunks(